DCallaz/BugsInPyMulti/README.md

 Command | Description
 --- | ---
-info | Get the information of a specific project or a specific bug checkout	| Checkout buggy or fixed version project from dataset multi-checkout | Checkout a multi-fault version project from the dataset compile	| Compile sources from project that have been checkout test	| Run test case that relevant with bug, single-test case from input user, or all test cases from project coverage |	Run code coverage analysis from test case that relevant with bug, single-test case from input user, or all test cases.
-Also produces TCM file to-tcm | (Optional) Create or update a code coverage TCM from the collected coverage identify | Mark each of the faults identified in a multi-fault version in the created TCM mutation |	Run mutation analysis from input user or test case that relevant with bug fuzz | Run a test input generation from specific bug
+info | Get information of a specific project or a specific bug.
+Includes multi-fault info checkout	| Checkout a buggy or fixed version of a project from the dataset multi-checkout | Checkout a multi-fault version of a project from the dataset compile	| Compile sources from the project that has been checked out test	| Run a single-test case from input user, test cases relevant to the bug, or all test cases from a project coverage |	Run code coverage analysis of a single-test case from input user, test cases relevant to the bug, or all test cases.
+Also produces an SBFL-compatible TCM file to-tcm | (Optional) Create or update a code coverage TCM file from the collected coverage identify | Mark each of the faults identified in a multi-fault version in the created TCM mutation |	Run mutation analysis from user input or test cases relevant to the bug fuzz | Run test input generation from a specific bug

 Any of the above commands can be run as: `bugsinpy-<command>`, for example:
 ```